Deponker/Mini-calculator/README.md

 # Mini-calculator
-A calculator written in C for common mathematical operations
+A calculator written in C for common mathematical operations. <br/>
+Available operations are....<br/>